- About

 - build connections with faculty members and graduate students in your area of interest

-- gain relevant research experience
+- gain hands-on experience in research techniques

 Biological Sciences Research in Action